uchoavaz/solvd/README.md

 Force a ROLLBACK
 -------------
-You can force a failure in the deployment change some current value to a wronge one.
-Like for example you can change this [CIDR](https://github.com/uchoavaz/solvd/blob/main/app.yml#L26) from the security group to 0.0.0.0.0/0 and run:
+You can force a failure in the deployment change some current value to a wronge one.For example, you can change this [CIDR](https://github.com/uchoavaz/solvd/blob/main/app.yml#L26) from the security group to 0.0.0.0.0/0 and run:

       python3 deploy.py create

-It will cause a failure in the deployment and then a ROLLBACK in the stack.
+It will cause a failure in the deployment, a ROLLBACK status in the stack and then you will be able to see the complete json structure.

 Final Considerations
 ------------